Updated March 31, 2026

 - Commercial auto coverage in South Carolina must meet the minimum liability limits of $25,000/$50,000/$25,000 for covered vehicles used on wind energy jobs.

-- South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when securing yard space, office space, or staging locations.
+- Most commercial leases in South Carolina require proof of general liability coverage, which can matter when securing yard space, office space, or staging locations.

 - Coverage is regulated by the South Carolina Department of Insurance, so quote comparisons should confirm policy forms, endorsements, and coverage limits that fit the job scope.